HealthInnovationEast/PSC_QART_legacy_process/README.md

 -   *preferred_template.xlsx* - Excel blueprint file that will be filled out with organisations assigned to each PSC.
 Custom files are sent out for data collection.
 File is set to be downloaded from SharePoint in *create_empty_templates.R.*

--   *mat_neo_qart_cleansed_upto_2024_25_Q2.csv* - ADD TEXT
+-   *mat_neo_qart_cleansed_upto_2024_25_Q2.csv* - A corrected version of data in *MatNeoSIP.xlsx* which addresses data quality issues explained below.

 ## Retroactive Fixes to the data

 Retroactive corrections to the data up to 2024/25 Q2 were needed to generate data ready for automation.
 These corrections addressed DQ issues whereby data were recorded for both legacy and successor organisations several quarters after an organisation change had taken place (**effectively generating a case of duplicated organisations in the data set**).
 A secondary DQ issue was the use of outdated organisation names.
-There's no need to re-run the scripts below and they are not be sourced in the master script *process_flow.R* :
+There's no need to re-run the scripts below and they are not sourced in the master script *process_flow.R* :

--   *retroactive_psc_name_update.R* - Read previous submissions from `MatNeoSIP.xlsx` and up to date HIN names from `hin_names.csv`.
-The output was a data object (`submissions_previous_psc_updated`) that had previous submissions with updated HIN names.

--   *retroactive_org_changes.R* - Checked the NHS trusts present in the data up to 2024/25 Q2 and determined whether an organisation was legacy via a series of calls to the [ODS API](https://digital.nhs.uk/developer/api-catalogue/organisation-data-service-ord).
+-   *retroactive_org_changes.R* - Read previous submissions from `MatNeoSIP.xlsx` and updated HIN names using `hin_names.csv`.
+More importantly, this script checked the NHS trusts present in the data up to 2024/25 Q2 and determined whether an organisation was legacy via a series of calls to the [ODS API](https://digital.nhs.uk/developer/api-catalogue/organisation-data-service-ord).
 This script generated 2 output files `psc_icb_trust_lookup.csv` and `discrepancies_lookup.csv`.
-The former is saved in

--   *data_cleanse.R* - This script used `discrepancies_lookup.csv` to extract data points with an outdated name or where there was a legacy carry over (i.e., where data was recorded simultaneously for both a legacy organisation and its successor).
+-   *retroactive_data_cleanse.R* - This script used `discrepancies_lookup.csv` to extract data points with an outdated name or where there was a legacy carry over (i.e., where data was recorded simultaneously for both a legacy organisation and its successor).

     The name fixes were addressed easily, as it was just replacing outdated names with correct ones.
 The legacy conflicts were more complex as data points from multiple organisations needed to be compared and a value for each intervention had to be chosen.
 The output of this file was a cleansed version of `MatNeoSIP.xlsx` - i.e., a file with quarterly data from 2021/22 Q1 to 2024/25 Q2 (`mat_neo_qart_cleansed_upto_2425_Q2.csv`).
 New data will be appended to previous submissions containing these cleansed data.

 ## Retroactive SharePoint Set up